RasaHQ/helm-charts/README.md

 ## How to contribute

-We are very happy to receive and merge your contributions.
+We are very happy to receive your contributions.
 You can find more information about how to contribute to Rasa (in lots of different ways!) [here](http://rasa.com/community/contribute).